Bachelor’s Degrees in Social Work (BSW) Online

 Is a BSW worth it?

-Earning a BSW is the first step you can take to enter the social work field.
+Earning a BSW is one of the first steps you can take to enter the social work field.
 If you are interested in working in the social work field in an entry-level role, a BSW might be a viable option for you.
-However, a BSW does not grant you access to all career or pay options in the field.
+However, a BSW does not grant you access to all job roles in the field.

 If you plan on continuing your studies in social work, a BSW is a stepping-stone to a master’s in social work (MSW).